-Call us crazy or uniformed, but we don’t attach any moral value to social media.
-It is not the root of all evil, in our opinion.
-It is a tool and a temptation that can be used by people of all ages to bless or to curse; to build up or tear down; to edify or demean; to give generously or take selfishly; all depending on the heart and intention of the user.
+Call us crazy or uniformed, but we don’t attach significant moral value to social media.
+It is not the root of all evil in our opinion.
+It very definitely is a tool and a realtemptation that can be used by people of all ages to bless or to curse; to build up or tear down; to edify or demean; to give generously or take selfishly – all depending on the heart and intention of the user.

-David and I don’t hitch our wagon with those who think that social media is inherently vapid or dangerous; always a shameful waste of time; something to be disparaged by parents at every turn.
-While we’re not naive to what’s ‘out there’, we’re also not filled with fear or dread for the safety of our kids.
+David and I don’t hitch our wagon with those who think that social media is inherently vapid or dangerous; always a shameful waste of time; something to be disparaged by good parents at every turn.
+While we’re not naive to what’s “out there” we’re also not filled with fear or dread for the safety of our kids.
 We mostly try not to give the subject any more value or significance than is rightly due.
+Perhaps we’re naive.

-Even so, we choose to check in (and chime in) because that’s what parents of teenagers have done through the ages – we open doors, turn on the lights, poke around a little, and get in our kid’s business like it’s our job.
+Even so, we choose to check in (and chime in) because that’s what parents of teenagers have done through the ages: we open closed doors, turn on the lights, and poke around a little.
+In other words, we get in our kid’s business like it’s our job.

 Oh!
 But they need privacy!
 Oh!
 But what will happen when they leave for college and you’re not around?
 Oh!
 You don’t trust them!
 You’re stifling them!
 Oh!
-Your poor, socially awkward kids will need countless hours of therapy to undo the damage you’ve done!
+Your poor kids will need countless hours of therapy to undo the damage you’ve done!